-The Group has a provision of \$4,456,000 (2018: \$3,800,000) against the present value of the cost of restoring the Corihuarmi Mine site and Ollachea exploration tunnel site.
-This provision is an estimate of the cost of reversing the alterations to the environment that had been made to date.
+The Group has a provision of \$4,895,000 (2019: \$4,456,000) against the present value of the cost of restoring the Corihuarmi Mine site and Ollachea exploration tunnel site.
+This provision is an estimate of the cost of reversing the alterations to the environment that have been made to date.
 The timing and cost of this rehabilitation is uncertain and depends upon the duration of the mine life and the quantity of ore that will be extracted from the mine.
-At the year end, management estimates that the remaining mine life at Corihuarmi is approximately 40 months.
-The directors have currently estimated the rehabilitation of the Ollachea exploration tunnel to begin in 9 years' time on the assumption that commercial production does not proceed.
+At the year end, management estimates that the remaining mine life at Corihuarmi is approximately 28 months.
+The directors have currently estimated the rehabilitation of the Ollachea exploration tunnel to begin in 8 years' time on the assumption that commercial production does not proceed.

-2019 US\$000 2018 US\$000
+2020 US\$000 2019 US\$000

-Balance brought forward 3,800 7,269
+Balance brought forward 4,456 3,800

-Unwinding of the discount 469 895
+Unwinding of the discount 487 469

-Additional provision 420 -
+Additional provision 170 420

-Unused amounts reversed - (4,316)

-Amounts used (233) (48)
+Amounts used (218) (233)

-Balance as at 31 December 4,456 3,800
+Balance as at 31 December 4,895 4,456

-At the end of 2019, the Group hired an independent consultant to reassess the mine closure provisions of the Corihuarmi Mine and the Ollachea Project.
-The result of the reassessment was an increase of \$420,000 in the carrying value of the provision and in the carrying value of the correspondent asset account.
-At the end of 2018, the Group hired an independent consultant to reassess the mine closure provisions of the Corihuarmi Mine and the Ollachea Project.
-The result of the reassessment was a reduction of \$4,316,000 in the carrying value of the provision and a net reduction of \$964,000 in the carrying value of the correspondent asset account (see Note 11).
+At the end of 2020, the Group hired an independent consultant to reassess the mine closure provision of the Corihuarmi Mine.
+The result of the reassessment was an increase of \$170,000 in the carrying value of the provision and in the carrying value of the corresponding asset account.